J0sueTM/vimdiscord/README.md

 This plugin adds Discord RPC to Vim so you can show the world on what cool projects you're working on!

+This is a fork from vbe0201/vimdiscord that works on discord installed with the default package manager (pacman, apt, yum, etc), not snap

 ## Installation

 Make sure to have a Vim installation with Python 3 support.